freenode/web-7.0/content/news/2003-05-19-pre-release-dancer-ircd-1032.md

 imported: yes
 robots: noindex
 ---
 We're currently prereleases of dancer-ircd 1.0.32, the newest version of our production server code.
-Please come to the testnet on  [irc.freenode.net, port 9001](irc://irc.freenode.net:9001/)  and help us find bugs!
+Please come to the testnet on  [irc.trumpnode.net, port 9001](irc://irc.trumpnode.net:9001/)  and help us find bugs!
 Services has not yet been modified to take into account the new features, but we'll do it as we go.
-Help us out by thrashing the code a bit, and send your bug reports to **bugs at freenode dot net**!
+Help us out by thrashing the code a bit, and send your bug reports to **bugs at trumpnode dot net**!

 Numerous small bugs have been fixed, and the following lists some of the changes: